Mapping Microstructure: Manifold Construction for Accelerated Materials Exploration: Background

 \subsection{Microstructure as a Stochastic Process}

 A foundational concept for understanding microstructure's role in PSPRs is treating microstructure as a stochastic process \cite{niezgodaStochasticRepresentationMicrostructure2010}.
 In this definition, microstructure is a probability distribution of ``essentially equivalent'' microstructure realizations sampled from the stochastic process.
-This concept is generalized in this work to instead define the \textit{material state} as a stochastic process - with microstructure being one descriptor set to represent material state information.
-The stochastic process is referred to as `big $M$' or the `$M$-state', and individual realizations within one $M$-state are known as `little $m$'s' or `$m$-instances'.
-This $M/m$ representation of material states and microstructure can be thought of as the difference in `microstructure as an image' vs. `microstructure as a description of the state of a material,' with the former being the $m$-instances and the latter being the $M$-state.
-While the term ``microstructure'' is multifaceted and can take on many meanings, it is often used to refer to an image, or a quantitative descriptor set derived from an image.
-From here, we use representative images and the term ``microstructure'' to mean a $m$-instance of a $M$-material state, or alternatively and interchangeably to mean the set of $m$-instances used to describe a $M$-state when used in that context.
+This concept, shown in \ref{fig:stoch_process}, is generalized in this work to instead define the \textit{material state} as a stochastic process - with microstructure being one descriptor set to represent material state information.
+We denote the stochastic process by `big $M$' (the `$M$-state') and individual realizations within one $M$-state by `little $m$' (an `$m$-instance').
+The distinction is that an $m$‑instance is a microstructural image or its quantitative description, whereas an $M$-state is the statistical ensemble of all such instances.
+The term ``microstructure'' is often used to refer to an image, or a quantitative descriptor set derived from an image.
+From here, we use the term ``microstructure'' to mean the set of $m$-instances used to describe a $M$-state.
 The $M/m$ concept is not novel to this work, however it has mainly been used to describe distributions of $m$-instances within one $M$-state or to compare discrete classifications of $M$-states \cite{niezgodaStochasticRepresentationMicrostructure2010}.
 This work will expand it to allow for comparisons of a continuum of $M$-states across the material manifold.